-The dust between the planets, that scatters sunlight our way, is not from the asteroid belt (depicted here in green), but from periodically disrupting comets that spend much of their time near the orbit of Jupiter, a new study suggests.
+The dust between the planets, that scatters sunlight our way, is not from the asteroid belt (depicted here in green), but from periodically disrupting comets that spend much of their time near the orbit of Jupiter.

 The origin of a mysterious glow that stretches across the nighttime sky has been identified by scientists who examined the particles that make up the luminous dust cloud.